achirous/se.bitcraze.crazyflie.lib/README.md

 Some components are almost identical, some differ more to accommodate different programming concepts in Python and Java.

-Over time the Java library will be adapted to make use of Java specific features like Lambda expressions, etc.

 This library should make it easy to implement Java based clients for the Crazyflie, for example on Android or as a Eclipse RCP application.